Murder of Denise Amber Lee: Trial

 The trial of the State of Florida vs. Michael L. King officially began on August 24, 2009.
 The lead prosecuting attorney was Assistant State Attorney Lon Arend.
 The lead defense attorney was Public Defender Carolyn Schlemmer.
 The presiding judge was Deno Economou, and the trial occurred in Sarasota County, Florida.

 The prosecution presented DNA, and other forensic evidence, including hair and personal articles of Lee's found around and within the Camaro, King's home, and the grave site.
 Other evidence included King's change of clothing, duct tape, a shell casing, the shovel, and King's cell phone.
 The prosecution also called eyewitnesses, including Jane Kowalski and King's cousin.
 The defense attempted to provide reasonable doubt by bringing evidence of tampering and contamination to the jury and suggesting that one of King's friends had committed the crime.
 The judge disapproved of the latter defense.
 The defense rested without calling any witnesses.

 On August 28, 2009, after deliberating for two hours and five minutes, the jury found King guilty of kidnapping with intent to commit a felony, sexual battery, and first-degree murder.
 On September 4, 2009, at 2:45 pm, the jury handed down the recommended sentence of death in a 12–0 vote.

+Execution

+On February 13, 2026, Florida Governor Ron DeSantis scheduled King to be executed on March 17, 2026.
+King was the second of three inmates from Florida who were scheduled to be executed within the same month of March; the first was Billy Leon Kearse (March 3, 2026) and child murderer James Aren Duckett (March 31, 2026).
+Kearse was since executed as scheduled, while Duckett's execution was stayed due to legal issues, before his execution was rescheduled and ultimately carried out on July 28, 2026.

+On March 17, 2026, 54-year-old Michael Lee King was executed by lethal injection at 6:13 p.m.
+His last meal consisted of pizza, ice cream, soda and tater tots.

+According to Gov. Ron DeSantis' office, his nearly inaudible last words were: “Since finding Jesus in prison, I have tried to live as His disciple obeying the Two Great Commandments: To love God with all my heart, my mind and all my being, and to love my neighbor to include everyone - my family, Denise Lee’s family, everyone in the gallery”, as well as Catholic volunteers who visit the prison and "those on the team to end my life".